1989 Mao portrait vandalism incident: Yu Zhijian

 Yu Zhijian was a teacher back in Hunan, he demonstrated on numerous occasions his dissatisfaction with the administration of the schools, for which he was transferred to the countryside and demoted.
 Upon their decision to throw eggs at the portrait, he and Yu Dongyue brought up the idea that their actions would be symbolic and would serve a greater purpose although they discussed other options: "We’d come all this way to Beijing, and we had to live up to our duty.
 Yu Dongyue was so upset and saddened that he proposed we self-immolate as a group.
 We came up with several plans.
 For example, we could stand on Gold Water Bridge, pour gasoline over ourselves and light it up.
 The effect was sure to be dramatic.
 But what goal were we trying to achieve?".
 After throwing eggs on Mao's portrait, Yu Zhijian was sentenced to life imprisonment, but was released in 2009 on bail.
-He eventually arrived in the United States in 2009 and obtained political asylum and settled in Indianopolis where he was also taking care of Yu Dongyue, who suffers from mental illness after torture in prison.
+He eventually arrived in the United States in 2009 and obtained political asylum and settled in Indianapolis where he was also taking care of Yu Dongyue, who suffers from mental illness after torture in prison.
 He died on March 30, 2017, in Indianapolis worried "that his fervent gesture would fade from minds, and that the spectre of Mao would remain".
 The Economist published his obituary on June 8, 2017.